 CERN’s web presence should feel connected, consistent and trusted.
 In order to help with this, observe the following guidelines:

-The CERN toolbar is a key branding element that identifies a website as belonging to the CERN web.
-It should be implemented wherever possible on official websites.
+The CERN toolbar is a key branding element that identifies a website as belonging to the CERN web and it should be implemented wherever possible.
 Its implementation must not vary from the standard.
 The CERN toolbar provides:

 - A link to the CERN homepage - http://home.cern